pmean/build-website/text/07/PediatricResearch.md

 I\'ll work with the group that is inviting me to see what they like.
 An abstract of the talk could be something like:

-**Content:** Â Assessing the safety of medical treatments for children offers some unique challenges and difficulties.
+**Content:**  Assessing the safety of medical treatments for children offers some unique challenges and difficulties.
 Although the research is in many ways similar to adult research, there are special considerations because of the differing physiology of children and the more stringent